EARLY YEARS STAFF

-Our school safeguarding officers are Miss Carroll, Miss Williams, Miss Tetley and Miss Wilson
+Our school safeguarding officers are Miss Carroll, Miss Williams, Mrs Costello, Miss Tetley and Miss Wilson

 The fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs are implicitly embedded in the 2014 Early Years Foundation Stage.